Which Exfoliator Is Best For Acne Prone Skin?

 How Do You Exfoliate With Acne Prone Skin?

-There are different ways to exfoliate, but when you have acne-prone skin, you must be careful about the products you use and how often you exfoliate.
-One way to exfoliate is with a physical exfoliator, which uses tiny beads or granules to slough off dead skin cells.
+There are different ways to exfoliate, but when you have acne-prone skin, you need to be careful about the products you use and how often you exfoliate.
+One way to exfoliate is with a physical exfoliator, which uses small beads or granules to slough off dead skin cells.

 Is Exfoliating Making My Acne Worse?